peterbourgon/prometheus-aggregator/README.md

 a file containing a JSON array of multiple JSON objects, and pass it to the program at startup via the `-declfile` flag.
 Or mix and match both!
 Life is full of possibility.

+New!
+Exciting!
+Great Value!
+An optional `-declpath` flag allows you to serve your initial metric declarations on a sibling path to your Prometheus metrics telemetry.
+This can be useful if you want to programmatically verify the state of a prometheus-aggregator instance.

 ## Prometheus exposition format